 A preschool curriculum is a structured framework of learning goals and benchmarks that educators use to guide a child's development.
 Most curriculums align with either a child-led, play-based approach or a more structured, teacher-led academic approach.

 For example, brightwheel's Experience Curriculum bridges these gaps by offering an easy-to-implement system.
 It provides digital lessons and hands-on materials that incorporate research-based skills into playful games and discovery projects, all aligned with early learning standards across all 50 states.
+As you implement these standards, you can easily build lesson plans for infants, toddlers, and preschoolers to keep your classroom organized and goal-oriented.

 Ultimately, directors and families must decide which approach suits a child best based on age, developmental maturity, and individual learning style.